ICOM UK is made up of all the current ICOM members resident in the UK. An Executive Committee is elected every three years and is responsible for:

 She works extensively with cultural bodies including historic buildings, sites and estates; private and council museums; foundations and trusts; university museums and departments; overseas institutions, governments and embassies.
 These local and global networks have proven essential to delivering programmes and projects for the ITP and helps support fellows to shape their own institutions while ensuring the programme remains relevant, flexible and at the forefront of current thinking.

-Arran Rees – Head of the Bursary Committee (Research Associate – Unlocking our Digital Past, Loughborough University)
+Arran Rees – Head of the Bursary Committee (Research Associate on the Congruence Engine project, employed by the University of Leeds )

 Arran is a researcher and museum professional currently working on the Congruence Engine project – employed by the University of Leeds, but living in sunny (rainy) South Wales.
-He has worked in and with museums for over a decade, having spent =me as a curator and a collections manager in museums such as the Museum of Cardiff, The Royal Mint Museum and the Victoria and Albert Museum.
+He has worked in and with museums for over a decade, having spent time as a curator and a collections manager in museums such as the Museum of Cardiff, The Royal Mint Museum and the Victoria and Albert Museum.

 In 2017 he started his PhD at the University of Leeds where he investigated collecting social media and memes in museums, and is generally interested in contemporary collecting and different approaches to collections management.